 (2) Whether the government violates a federal contract employee's constitutional right to informational privacy when it asks the employee's designated references for any adverse information that may have a bearing on the employee's suitability for employment at a federal facility, the reference's response is used only for employment purposes, and the information obtained is protected under the Privacy Act.

-NASA's new policy requires every JPL employee to submit to a National Agency Check with Inquiries (NACI), which is the same background investigation required of government civil service employees.
-Such an investigation mandates the applicant to complete a form that asks for (1) background information, including residential, educational, employment and military histories, (2) the names of three references that "know you well," and (3) disclosure of any illegal drug use within the past year, along with any treatment or counseling received for such use.
+The new background check policy requires every JPL employee to submit to a National Agency Check with Inquiries (NACI), which is the same background investigation required of government civil service employees.
+An individual subject to the NACI must complete a form that asks for (1) background information, including residential, educational, employment and military histories, (2) the names of three references that "know you well," and (3) disclosure of any illegal drug use within the past year, along with any treatment or counseling received for such use.
 All of this information is then checked against four government databases.
-Lastly, an applicant is required to sign an authorization for allowing the government to collect further information, including soliciting "any adverse information" about the applicant from the applicant's references, employers and landlords.
+The individual is also required to sign an authorization form allowing the government to collect further information, including soliciting "any adverse information" about the applicant from the applicant's references, employers and landlords.
 Such information may include "violations of law," "financial integrity," "abuse of alcohol and/or drugs," "mental or emotional stability," "general behavior or conduct," or "other matters."

-Since 1958, NASA has conducted NACI investigations of its civil servant employees, but not of its contract employees.
-However, in 2000, NASA decided that not requiring NACI investigations of its contract employees posed a security risk.
+NASA civil servant employees, but not its contract employees, have been required to complete the NACI since 1958.
+However, the President issued an order in 2004 requiring that all federal employees, including "contractor employees," submit to uniform testing.
 Such requirements became applicable to JPL employees on January 29, 2007.
 Caltech initially opposed the change, but was forced to comply based on its contract with NASA.
-On its own accord, Caltech made it a policy that all employees who did not pass the NACI requirements would no longer be employed.
+On its own accord, Caltech made it a policy that all employees who did not submit the NACI would no longer be employed.

-The Appellants moved for a preliminary injunction on September 24, 2007, seeking to avoid termination for not complying with NASA's requirements by October 5, 2007.
-The district court denied the motion, finding statutory support for the background investigations in the Space Act of 1958.
-This Act allows NASA to establish security requirements as deemed "necessary in the interest of national security."
+The Plaintiffs moved for a preliminary injunction on September 24, 2007, seeking to avoid termination for not complying with NASA's requirements by October 5, 2007.
+The lower court denied the motion, finding statutory support for the background investigations in the Space Act of 1958, which allowed NASA to establish requirements as deemed "necessary in the interest of national security."
 The court further found that NASA's form was narrowly tailored to further the government's legitimate security interest.
 Lastly, the court did not find that the investigation was a "search" under the Fourth Amendment.

-In response, the Appellants filed an emergency motion to stay the district judge's order, and on appeal a motions panel granted a temporary injunction.
-The motions panel found that the information sought in the investigations raised serious privacy issues and it was questionable as to whether the forms were narrowly tailored to meet a legitimate government interest.
-Upon review by the merits panel, the Ninth Circuit agreed with the motions panel's findings.
-The court stated that because the Appellants were not "sensitive" employees, but "low-risk" employees, the district court interpreted the Space Act's reach improperly.
+In response, the Plaintiffs filed an emergency motion to stay the order, and the U.S. Court of Appeals for the Ninth Circuit granted a temporary injunction.
+The Ninth Circuit found that the information sought raised serious privacy concerns and that it was questionable as to whether the forms were narrowly tailored to meet a legitimate government interest.
+The Ninth Circuit also found that because Plaintiffs were not "sensitive" employees, but "low-risk" employees, the NASA did not have authority over them under the Space Act.
 Additionally, the court found that the questions on NASA's form implicated informational privacy rights because the questions were "open-ended," and "designed to elicit a wide range of adverse, private information that 'is not generally disclosed by individuals to the public.'"
 512 F.3d 1134, 1145.
 However, the court did agree that the government's actions in this instance were not "searches" within the meaning of the Fourth Amendment.

-Shortly after this opinion was handed down, the Ninth Circuit vacated its opinion and filed a superseding one.
-In this opinion the court backtracked finding for the Appellants in their APA claim, and conceded that the Space Act grants NASA the authority to require the investigations at issue.
-However, the court kept the appellants' informational privacy claims alive, stating that both questions asking about treatment and counseling received for drug treatment in the questionnaire and the written inquiries submitted to third parties "require the disclosure of information and each presents a ripe controversy."
+Shortly after it issued its decision, the Ninth Circuit vacated its opinion and filed a superseding one.
+In the superseding opinion the court held that the Space Act did grant the NASA authority to require the investigations at issue.
+However, the court still held that plaintiffs could move forward with their informational privacy claims, finding that questions asking about treatment and counseling received for drug treatment in the questionnaire and the written inquiries submitted to third parties "require the disclosure of information and each presents a ripe controversy."
 530 F.3d 865, 878.

 On June 4, 2009, the Ninth Circuit denied a request for rehearing en banc, and the appellees petitioned for a writ of certiorari, which was granted on March 8, 2010.
 The petition asked the Supreme Court to further define what is included in the right to informational privacy.
 The petition also asked specifically whether an employee has an expectation of privacy in questions relating to counseling and treatment for illegal drug use or adverse information that may come from references.